pete-naish/js-component-boilerplate/readme.md

 You'll need to change instances of the word `projectName` to whatever you choose to call your app.
 A nice short acronym is best.

-Instances of 'projectName' may be found in `/.jshintrc`, `src/assets/js/jquery-start.js`, `src/assets/js/app.js`, `src/assets/js/functions/helpers/checkEmptyInput.js`, `src/assets/js/functions/global/responsiveTables.js`, `src/assets/js/functions/components/componentName.js`, and `src/assets/js/functions/components/componentName--with-comments.js`.
+Instances of 'projectName' may be found in:
+- `.jshintrc`
+- `src/assets/js/jquery-start.js`
+- `src/assets/js/app.js`
+- `src/assets/js/functions/helpers/checkEmptyInput.js`
+- `src/assets/js/functions/global/responsiveTables.js`
+- `src/assets/js/functions/components/componentName.js`
+- `src/assets/js/functions/components/componentName--with-comments.js`

-`checkEmptyInput`, `responsiveTables`, `componentName`, and `componentName--with-comments` are example files that show how this architecture can be used in different ways.
+`checkEmptyInput.js`, `responsiveTables.js`, `componentName.js`, and `componentName--with-comments.js` are example files that show how this architecture can be used in different ways.
 Files inside `js/functions/components` are for components that have hooks in your HTML as shown below.
 Files inside `js/functions/global` are for functions (IIFEs) that run without hooks in your HTML.
 The `responsiveTables` example adds wrappers around tables that may be inside CMS-editable content areas, so adding hooks is not possible.
 Files inside `js/functions/helpers` are little snippets (IIFEs again) that can be used elsewhere in your application.
 The `checkEmptyInput` example simply lets you check if a field is empty, and adds a temporary class if it is.

 When creating an HTML component that requires JavaScript, add a `data-component` attribute to the hightest level container available.
 For example: